zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## Pip, `runpy`, Pip, Pip, Pip, `importlib`, Pip, `subprocess`, and Pip

-As mentioned above, the simple way to make Pip install cross-environment is with the `--python` argument.
-I proposed it in my previous piece, it's simple, and it normally works.
+Earlier in this post, I explained the simple way to make Pip install cross-environment, using the `--python` command-line option.
+It's simple, it's recommended in the documentation, and it normally works.

 So this is a good time to point out that it's kind of a hack, and not completely reliable.

 It's not just any hack - it's clever ([and surprisingly complex](https://github.com/pypa/pip/blob/main/src/pip/__pip-runner__.py)).
 When Pip is given the `--python` argument, it basically re-runs itself via `subprocess` standard library functionality - using the destination environment's Python executable, to interpret its own code in the current location.
-But since its own code isn't in the destination environment, `import`s won't work normally in the new process, so it has to use more tools from the standard library: [runpy](https://github.com/python/cpython/blob/d457345bbc6414db0443819290b04a9a4333313d/Lib/runpy.py#L215)) (the same code [that powers Python's `-m` command-line option](https://docs.python.org/3/library/runpy.html)), and the [advanced import machinery](https://docs.python.org/3/library/importlib.html#importlib.abc.MetaPathFinder) provided by `importlib`, creating a `MetaPathFinder` that is added to [`sys.meta_path`](https://docs.python.org/3/library/sys.html#sys.meta_path).
+But since its own code isn't in the destination environment, `import`s won't work normally in the new process, so it has to use more tools from the standard library: [runpy](https://docs.python.org/3/library/runpy.html) (the same code that powers Python's [`-m` command-line option](https://docs.python.org/3/using/cmdline.html#cmdoption-m)), and the [advanced import machinery](https://docs.python.org/3/library/importlib.html#importlib.abc.MetaPathFinder) provided by `importlib`, creating a `MetaPathFinder` that is added to [`sys.meta_path`](https://docs.python.org/3/library/sys.html#sys.meta_path).
 Part of the logic for this is contained in a specially named file, intended to make sure it isn't imported directly, but itself run as a subprocess [after looking up the filename](https://github.com/pypa/pip/blob/2d772146d94e65c948e41e4b19e1fc3bdfa4feae/src/pip/_internal/build_env.py#L43).
-And the re-run Pip gets the same complete command line, including the `--python` argument, so [an environment variable is used as a recursion guard](https://github.com/pypa/pip/blob/2d772146d94e65c948e41e4b19e1fc3bdfa4feae/src/pip/_internal/cli/main_parser.py#L80).
+And the re-run Pip gets the same complete command line, *including the `--python` argument*, so [an environment variable is used as a recursion guard](https://github.com/pypa/pip/blob/2d772146d94e65c948e41e4b19e1fc3bdfa4feae/src/pip/_internal/cli/main_parser.py#L80).

-This complex process doesn't actually create a whole lot of overhead, but it does come with a limitation: the destination environment's Python has to be able to run Pip.
+There's also an important limitation here: the destination environment's Python has to be able to run Pip.
 That normally isn't an issue, since the Pip support window from Python versions generally moves in lock-step with the support window for Python itself.
 And normally you won't need to use an older version of Pip (only the current Pip version is ever supported, remember?), so you can just keep it up to date, and use it with whatever Python environments are currently not EOL.
 However, if you maintain a package for an EOL version of Python - maybe you're one of those unfortunate people still stuck maintaining a 2.7-based system - too bad for you:

 ```
 $ # Since Python 2.7 didn't have a venv standard library module,